Skip to page content

 Your clinic appointment

-On completion of your treatment you may receive regular clinic appointments but these will reduce in frequency as time goes by.
+On completion of your treatment, you may receive regular clinic appointments but these will reduce in frequency as time goes by.
 However, regular appointments are not always necessary.
-The clinics are normally held at the hospital where you received treatment, although Worcester patients who received treatment in Cheltenham will, where possible, be seen at Worcestershire Royal Hospital and Gloucester patients at Gloucestershire Royal Hospital.
-If you have any concerns or questions please contact your key worker.
+The clinics are normally held at the hospital where you received your treatment, although Worcester patients who received treatment in Cheltenham will, where possible, be seen at Worcestershire Royal Hospital and Gloucester patients at Gloucestershire Royal Hospital.

 Sometimes clinics may be running late.
 We apologise for this, but it is important that each person is given as much time as they need with the doctor or nurse.